why-myles/why-myles.github.io/_posts/2024-05-27-What-Do-I-Give.md

 And I want some of my giving to focus on the largest, least feedback, lets go crazy with our ideas and see where they land kind of cause.
 I chose to make it the same as the local and concrete giving because it feels like a yin/yang kind of thing, and the symmetry gave me a good feeling of order.

 People organization seems big and neboulous and interesting to me.
 So I landed on just give GWWC money and see what they do with it.
 Thinking about it now it actually does seem a little too concrete in that you can model how each $ that goes into this 'recruiting' fund leads to more funds, pledgers, etc. But who knows what GWWC will do once more people are on-board with the ideas in it?
-EA has already gone through changes from focusing on Earning to Give to more emphasis on careers in areas that do good (rising imporance of talent vs capital for causes), perhaps if it continues to grow it's encounter another infection point on recommended action for participants?
+EA has already gone through changes from focusing on Earning to Give to more emphasis on careers in areas that do good (rising imporance of talent vs capital for causes), perhaps if it continues to grow it'll encounter another infection point on recommended action for participants?

 Something about the unknowing of the change and it being dedicated to organizing people is cool.
+And nebulous.
+What will it actually to towards changin in the world?
+I'm not sure.
+2% it is.

 ---